mehmetyagci/MyReads/README.md

 ## Installation and Launch

+You can run a hosted version of the app at [mehmetyagci.github.io/MyReads/](https://mehmetyagci.github.io/MyReads/)

 The project uses Node.js and the Create-React-App starter.
 If you do not have Node >= 6.x installed, you can download it here: [Node.js](https://nodejs.org/en/)

 1. To install the application clone this git repository